IanHG/gpm/README.md

 * git   (for Lmod)
 * tclsh (for Lmod)

-Lua Packages (can be installed with luarocks):
+Lua Packages needed by `gpm-package` (can be installed with luarocks):

 * luafilesystem
 * argparse